ChilliCream/hotchocolate-docs/README.md

-**As of know Green Donut documentation is part of the [Hot Chocolate](https://github.com/ChilliCream/hotchocolate) GraphQL server repository.**
+**As of know Hot Chocolate documentation is part of the [Hot Chocolate](https://github.com/ChilliCream/hotchocolate) GraphQL server repository.**

 ---